artemiszheng/FundamentalHCI_2025/FundamentalsHCI1.md

 ## General clarification regarding TA3 assignment grading

 Although TA3 was a group assignment, the presentation included an individual component, where each member was expected to contribute by presenting, asking, or answering questions.
 All members started from a common base grade, but individual performance during the presentation **could positively impact** the **individual** grade.

+## Final Grade
+You can now find your final grade for Fundamentals of HCI 1 in the document provided.
+This grade reflects your overall performance across the full set of assignments, your progression during the course, and the quality of your final work.

+The final grade was not computed as a simple average.
+Instead, we used a weighted average to reflect the increasing importance and complexity of the assignments.
+We chose these weights to emphasize the parts of the course that demanded deeper understanding, stronger design reasoning, and more comprehensive application of HCI principles.

+The weights used were: 10%, 10%, 5%, 15%, 10%, and 50%.